hapax/hapax.github.io/assets/minimal-networks.md

 Building railways is expensive, since we not only need to design and build the rail itself, but acquire the land beneath it.
-In contrast, stations are cheap: we just slap together some sidings, a platform, and a bench or two, and we're done.
+In contrast, stations are cheap: we just slap together some sidings, a platform, and a bench or two, and voila.
-If we want to minimise cost, we should therefore make the total length of the rail network as short as possible, adding extra stations if they assist us in this goal.
+To minimise cost, we should make the total length of the rail network as short as possible, adding extra stations if they help us do this.
 The resulting layout is called the *minimal network* connecting $A$, $B$ and $C$.

-We can consider the same problem for $n$ stations, and seek rail networks of smallest total length.
+We can consider the same problem for $n$ stations, and find the rail networks of smallest total length which connect them.
-Although finding the exact solution is difficult in general, we can use simple reasoning to learn some important features of the connectivity and layout of these minimal networks.
+Although finding the exact minimal network is difficult in general, we can derive some beautiful results about their connectivity and layout.
-We will step through the reasoning in bite-sized chunks, starting with the problem of connecting three cities.
+We step through the reasoning in bite-sized chunks, starting with the problem of connecting three cities.

 ---